Every year many buildings across the capital city open their doors for a weekend to allow people to see inside.

 There are also chances to ride on the new Emirates Airline cable car, take boat tours to the Thames Barrier and find out more about the creation of the London 2012 Olympic Park.

-Admission to the buildings involved in the Open House is free but tickets do need to be booked as entry numbers are strictly limited, so those planning to combine tours with a stays at central London hotels should act quickly.
+Admission to the buildings involved in the Open House is free but tickets do need to be booked as entry numbers are strictly limited, so those planning to combine tours with a stays at Montcalm Hotels London should act quickly.

 There is also a programme available for the event that reveals more about the planned events and the buildings and spaces across the capital taking part in the Open House scheme.
 This can be purchased from the organisers or picked up from libraries across London.